mK-zero/threat-intel-aggregator/README.md

-# Threat Intelligence FEed Aggregator
+# Threat Intelligence Feed Aggregator

 A lightweight application to scan IP addresses, domains, or file hashes using the VirusTotal API.
 Displays threat intelligence results in a table and allows CSV export.